thanos-io/thanos/docs/operating/cross-cluster-envoy-tls.md

 However you also need to connect from the querier to several remote instances of Thanos Sidecar within a cluster (The following example configs assume the use of NGINX Ingress in the remote cluster).

-Of course you want to use TLS to encrypt the connection to the remote clusters, but you don't want to use TLS within the cluster (to reduce no. of ingress, provisioning certificates, custom helm charts as most don't expose cert config for components other than querier etc.)
+Of course you want to use TLS to encrypt the connection to the remote clusters, but you don't want to use TLS within the cluster (to reduce no. of ingress, provisioning certificates, custom helm charts as most don't expose cert config for components other than querier etc.) You may also want to use client cert authentication to these remote clusters in that case see envoy v3 example.

 In this scenario you need to use a proxy as described above.
 You will need to do the following steps: